Jespersen's cycle: French

 As a "somewhat oversimplified" (Note: Jespersen himself describes the transition of the expression of negation from Latin to the colloquial French of his day as having occurred in five stages: the first, exemplified by ne dico ('do not say'); this expression strengthened by oenum ('one thing'), which, shortened, resulted in the second stage, non dico; in Old French non becoming nen and thence ne for the third stage, jeo ne di; the addition of postverbal mie ('crumb'), point ('point'), pas ('step'), jamais ('ever'), plus ('more'), aucun ('any'), personne ('person'), rien ('thing'), or guère ('much') for the fourth stage, e.g. je ne/n' dis pas; and ne/n disappearing for the fifth stage, je dis pas.) example from French, there are three stages, labelled I, II and III:

 In Stage I, "Negation is expressed by a single preverbal element":

 In Stage II, "Both a preverbal and a postverbal element become obligatory":

 In Stage III, "The original preverbal element becomes optional or is lost altogether":

 The use of ne on its own survives in certain set expressions (e.g. n'importe quoi 'no matter what/anything') and with certain verbs (e.g. Elle ne cesse de parler 'She doesn't stop talking').

 Brazilian Portuguese

 Spoken Brazilian Portuguese is also in differing stages of Jespersen's cycle, depending on register and dialect.
 The original way to form a negative, as in most Romance languages, was the negative adverb não, as in Maria não viu o acidente 'Maria did not see the accident'.
-This pre-verbal não is usually pronounced in a reduced form, which led to another não being used where negative adverbs usually go: Maria não viu o acidente não.
+This pre-verbal não is usually pronounced in a reduced form, which led to another não being used where negative adverbs usually go: Maria não viu o acidente não (IPA: /maˈɾiɐ nũ viʊ̯ u asiˈdẽt͡ʃi nɐ̃ʊ̯̃/).
 These days, sentences without the initial reduced não can be encountered in colloquial varieties: Maria viu o acidente não.